 The reviewer must consider the rights of any officer who is subject of the complaint, and provide them with natural justice (a 'show cause' process).
-A report of any review will be provided to the Deputy Commissioner, Corporate and Communications.
+A report of any review will be provided to the Senior Executive Director, Office of the Commissioners.

 It is important that the team and officers involved with the original investigative and decision-making processes are not involved in conducting an internal review of the same matters.
-If it is not possible to conduct a review of a level 1 complaint due to an actual or perceived conflict of interest, the Deputy Commissioner, Corporate and Communications may engage an external investigator.
+If it is not possible to conduct a review of a level 1 complaint due to an actual or perceived conflict of interest, the Senior Executive Director, Office of the Commissioners may engage an external investigator.